BFS

 What Does Diversity Look Like at BFS?

-From curating a whole day of professional development to partnership with divisional leaders to thought sharing with colleagues, these invitations legitimized the purpose of Brooklyn Friends’ DEB office and makes visible the integrity of this community’s commitment.
+From curating a whole day of professional development to partnership with BFS learning community leaders to thought sharing with colleagues, these invitations legitimized the purpose of Brooklyn Friends’ DEB office and makes visible the integrity of this community’s commitment.
 Values of equity, community, wholeness, imagination, learning and justice enacted in authentic ways through the collective responsibility we all hold in our hands.

 In the spirit of centering all the ways we do the work, here are some snapshots from divisional life which illustrate the ways souls, humanity, character, and criticality are nurtured in our school—not necessarily as guided through the DEB office—but as a collective experience; work that is the heart of the Brooklyn Friends School mission and takes us from where we have always been in ways that are grounded in the “now” of our world for learning that is timely and enduring.

-The foundational learning for Preschool was developing community and friendship which incorporates the NAEYC anti bias goals.
+The foundational learning for Early Childhood (2s, 3s, and 4s) is developing community and friendship which incorporates the NAEYC anti bias goals.
 Query: How are we the same and different and how do we celebrate each other and learn what is fair?
 Evidence of this is embedded in the curriculum, particularly in the choice of books and ongoing team reflection.
 Activity: AntiBias Principles in Early Childhood, Identity exploration, representation and conversations about family and what kindness truly means.

 Lower School